 While theories on the history of the phrase “thoughts and prayers” vary, it is often traced back to the Columbine High School massacre of 1999.
 In the face of such an incomprehensible tragedy, the general public felt unable to do anything tangible to take away the pain of the victims’ families, as well as the survivors.
 Furthermore, politicians felt restricted in what they could say or do, especially since the tragedy was directly related to the contentious gun debate that exists in the United States.
-Enter a supportive albeit passive phrase to express sympathy.
+Enter a supportive, albeit passive, phrase to express sympathy.

-How is the phrase “thoughts and prayers” used today?
+How is the phrase thoughts and prayers used today?

-How did “thoughts and prayers” become bad?
+How did thoughts and prayers become bad?

 Generally speaking, though, the criticism lies in the lack of action that goes along with these words.
-This is particularly true on social media, when a person simply types “thoughts and prayers” before moving on to whatever content is trending that day.
+This is particularly true on social media, when a person may simply type “thoughts and prayers” before moving on to whatever content is trending that day.
 This is sometimes labeled by critics as slacktivism, especially when it pertains to passive political engagement.

 What should you say after a tragedy?

-So … what are the proper words to express your condolences?
+So, what are the proper words to express your condolences?
 Every person will face tragedy at some point in their lives, and every person will support a loved one going through a tragedy as well.
 If “thoughts and prayers” truly feels heartfelt to you, then by all means, say that.

 But, if there are other ways you feel like you can support someone during a trying time in their lives, stick to that.
 The beauty of language is that it’s personal to every human being, each word means something slightly different for each person.
 At the end of the day, express your sympathy the same way you’d want someone to treat you during a time of need.
 And, remember actions typically speak louder than words.